thautwarm/Site-32/src/Design/General-Programming-In-Julia-Language-From-An-Advanced-Standpoint.rst

 There're quite a lot of people that has a prejudice against Python for the absense of multi-line lambdas.
-Although it's pretty trivial and straightforward to compile multi-line lambdas into normal Python code objects, the frontend, more concretely the mandatory indentation, comfines Python to the expressive power where statements are rigidly separate from expressions and then *first-class* misses.
+Although it's pretty trivial and straightforward to compile multi-line lambdas into normal Python code objects, the frontend, more concretely the mandatory indentation, comfines Python to the expressive power as a result of that statements are rigidly separate from expressions(statements cannot occur in expressions), and then *first-class* gets missed.
+There're other manners to achieve indentation without lossing
+*expression-first* like that of ML family and Haskell, but not adopted by Python community yet.

 Julia seems to be over-*first-class*, for all constructs there are expressions and, syntactically there's no restriction to compose arbitrary constructs.
 Definitions and computations are distinct from each other in major